MSc in Sustainable Urban Development

 Keywords: Latin American and Caribbean urbanization; social sustainability; housing and urban livelihoods.

-Keywords: Urban and regional economies; shrinking cities; resilience; economic convergence, divergence and territorial cohesion; fiscal federalism, devolution and local government finance.
+Keywords: Urban and regional economies; shrinking cities; resilience; economic convergence, divergence and territorial cohesion; fiscal federalism.

 Keywords: Sustainable urbanism; urban resilience; European architectural history and climate.